the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/reports/workshop_report_20200131.md

 ### Areas for improvement

-Whilst the vast majority of feedback was positive there were a couple of areas participants identified could be improved:
+Whilst the vast majority of feedback was positive, there were a couple of areas participants identified could be improved:

 * Links to software carpentry.
 * Making it clear what the broad idea was behind each step in the example creation of a binder, with some brief discussion of how you'd approach it for more complex and substantial projects, rather than purely focusing on the simple example in hand would have made me feel a bit more confident about applying the method myself on more realistic examples.